 Arizona law does not allow a landlord to lock you out, turn off utilities or use any other "self help" means to get you to leave.
 The landlord must file an eviction action (called a forcible entry and detainer) in court.
-You only have to move out after the judge in your case enters a final judgment.
-If the Arizona Residential Landlord and Tenant Act applies, the landlord must give you written notice before filing a a special detainer action.
+You must move out only after the judge in your case enters a final judgment.
+If the Arizona Residential Landlord and Tenant Act applies, the landlord must give you written notice before filing a special detainer action.
 Furthermore, if the landlord locks you out or terminates utilities to get you out, then the landlord can be subject to an action for damages.
 If the landlord does lock you out, you can call the police to re-gain entry.
 You should also consult an attorney.
-A list of lawyer referral services can be found on 61of this document.
+A list of lawyer referral services can be found on page 61 of this document.